Happy Earth Day!

 But it does look like the tide is gradually turning against needless plastic waste.
 Starting today, Earth Day, the owner of the UK pub chain Oakman Inns is no longer offering straws in their establishments.
 It turns out that they had been giving out over 100,000 straws per month among only 18 establishments.
 A drinking straw is a good example of an item that 99% of us don’t need.
 And if you really do need one then you can carry a reusable straw.

 So, in conclusion, I’m not saying don’t have cake!
 Where would we be without cake?
 And for items like plates, cups, utensils, and straws there are many options (for times when you need extra) from resusable to paper to edible to compostable.
-If you are interested in bioplastic, I did a comparative review of three brands of compostable bag: Bio Bags, If You Care, and World Centric.
+If you are interested in bioplastic, I did a comparative review of three brands of compostable bag: Bio Bags (4/5 Green Stars), If You Care (5/5 Green Stars), and World Centric (5/5 Green Stars).
 If You Care also makes various eco-friendly baking supplies such as unbleached baking cups while World Centric makes a range of compostable items including plates, utensils, and straws.
 I think they are all good companies – particularly World Centric (see the review for more details).
 Their compostable items are primarily composed of a polymer called polylactic acid (PLA) that’s made by microbial fermentation of plant starch and sugar.
 Yes, the plants have to be grown (which requires energy inputs) but NatureWorks, who make the PLA (tradename, Ingeo) have conducted life cycle analysis (LCA) that shows that it requires significantly less energy than conventional plastics (and they have plants to improve upon this in future).

 All in all, it’s pretty easy to reduce your impact when you celebrate something.
-It just requires a little advance planning.
+It just requires a little advance party planning 😉

 And, once again, Happy Earth Day!